 Key results one, two, and three are all lagging indicators.
 These targets directly measure the success of the objective because they are tracking revenue.

 - KR 4: Maintain renewal rate at 80% or higher

 Meanwhile, the fourth key result to maintain the renewal rate at 97% or higher is a balanced key result that will help the business maintain the quality of their service.

 - KR 5: Build a high quality inbound lead pipeline

-The fifth key result can be considered an output key result– and in the next example, we’ll see this was cascaded down as an objective for the marketing department.
+The fifth key result can be considered an activity-based key result– and in the next example, we’ll see this was cascaded down as an objective for the marketing department.